jaaz10/jaaz10/README.md

 # Hi there, I'm Jaaz Espinoza 👋

 ## About Me
-🎓 Computer Science student at DePaul University
+🎓 Computer Science student at DePaul University (DU)

 💻 IT Network Tech at S.T.O